GuohaoDai/guohaodai.github.io/_pages/beloved.md

 author_profile: true
 ---

-This page contains my romantic love story.
+This page contains our romantic love story.